SKpro-glitch/Parallel_Multiplier/README.md

 **Author:** Soham Kapur
 <br>

-**Description:** Implementation of a generalized Parallel Multiplier using Carry Save Adder in SystemVerilog and Xilinx Vivado.
+**Description:** Implementation of a generalized Parallel Multiplier using Carry Save Adder with SystemVerilog and Xilinx Vivado.
 <br>

 **Tools Used:** Verilog HDL, Xilinx Vivado